-- c.
-Member/enrollee is currently on effective antiretroviral therapy (ART)^{2,3,4}; - d.
-Member/enrollee does not have chronic wasting or severe malnutrition2; - 10.
+- b.
+Absence of active AIDS-defining opportunistic infection (unless treated efficaciously or prevented, can be included on the heart transplant waiting list) or malignancy; - c.
+Member/enrollee is currently on effective ART (antiretroviral therapy); - 10.
 Progressive cognitive impairment; - 11.
 Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 12.
 Other severe, uncontrolled medical condition expected to limit survival after transplant; - 13.
-Active substance use or dependence (including current tobacco use, vaping, marijuana use [unless prescribed by a licensed practitioner], or intravenous drug use) without convincing evidence of risk reduction behaviors (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable).
-Serial blood and urine testing may be used to verify abstinence from substances that are of concern^{1,2}; - 14.
-History of nicotine, tobacco, alcohol, or illicit drug use, without documentation noting abstinence from all (including nicotine replacement therapy) for ≥ six months prior to transplant2; - D. Has one of the following disease states (not an all- inclusive list): - 1.
-Adult members/enrollees, age ≥ 18 : - a.
-Interstitial lung disease and any of the following1: - i.
+Active substance use or dependence including current tobacco use, vaping, marijuana smoking, or IV drug use; - D. Has one of the following disease states (not an all- inclusive list): - 1.
+Adult members/enrollees, age $\geq 18$ : - a.
+Interstitial lung disease and any of the following 19:\ - i.
 Absolute decline in forced vital capacity (FVC) > 10% in the past six months despite appropriate treatment; - ii.
 Absolute decline in diffusing capacity of the lung for carbon monoxide (DLCO) > 10% in the past six months despite appropriate treatment; - iii.
 Absolute decline in forced vital capacity (FVC) > 5% with radiographic progression in the past six months despite appropriate treatment; - iv.
 Desaturation to < 88% on six-minute-walk test (6MWT) or > 50 m decline in 6MWT distance in the past six months; - v.
 Pulmonary hypertension on right heart catheterization or two dimensional echocardiography (in the absence of diastolic dysfunction); - vi.
-Hospitalization because of respiratory decline, pneumothorax, or acute exacerbation: - b.
-Cystic fibrosis (CF) or other causes of bronchiectasis and any of the following1: - i.
+Hospitalization because of respiratory decline, pneumothorax, or acute exacerbation; - b.
+Cystic fibrosis (CF) or other causes of bronchiectasis and any of the following: - i.
 FEV1 < 25% predicted despite optimal medical management including a trial of elexacaftor/tezacaftor/ivacaftor if eligible; - ii.
-Both of the following: - a) Any of the following despite optimal medical management including a trial of elexacaftor/tezacaftor/ivacaftor if eligible: - 1) $FEV_1 < 30\%$ predicted; - 2) $FEV_1 < 40\%$ predicted and any of the following: - i) Six-minute walk distance < 400 meters; - ii) $P_aCO2 > 50 \text{ mmHg}$; - iii) Hypoxemia at rest or with exertion; - iv) Pulmonary hypertension (PA systolic pressure > 50 mmHg on echocardiogram or evidence of right ventricular dysfunction); - v) Worsening nutritional status despite supplementation; - vi) Two exacerbations per year requiring intravenous antibiotics; - vii) Massive hemoptysis (>240 mL) requiring bronchial artery embolization; - viii) Pneumothorax;
+Both of the following: - a) Any of the following despite optimal medical management including a trial of elexacaftor/tezacaftor/ivacaftor if eligible: - 1) $FEV_1 < 30\%$ predicted; - 2) $FEV_1 < 40\%$ predicted and any of the following: - i) Six-minute walk distance < 400 meters; - ii) $P_aCO2 > 50 \text{ mmHg}$ ; - iii) Hypoxemia at rest or with exertion; - iv) Pulmonary hypertension (PA systolic pressure > 50 mmHg on echocardiogram or evidence of right ventricular dysfunction); - v) Worsening nutritional status despite supplementation; - vi) Two exacerbations per year requiring intravenous antibiotics; - vii) Massive hemoptysis (>240 mL) requiring bronchial artery embolization; - viii) Pneumothorax; - 3) FEV1 <50% predicted and rapidly declining based on pulmonary function testing or progressive symptoms; - 4) Any exacerbation requiring positive pressure ventilation; - b) Any of the following: - 1) Rapid decline in lung function or progressive symptoms (>30% relative decline in FEV1 over 12 months);